flutter/website/src/development/packages-and-plugins/developing-packages.md

 ---
-title: Developing Packages & Plugins
+title: Developing packages & plugins
+short-title: Developing
 description: How to write packages and plugins for Flutter.
 ---